-The Company's common stock was listed for trading on the OTC Bulletin Board commencing September 24, 2007 under the symbol "LIXT".
+The Company's common stock was listed for trading on the OTC Bulletin Board commencing September 24, 2007 under the symbol "LIXT."
+It is presently traded on the OTC Market (also referred to as the "Pink Sheets") under the symbol "LIXT.PK".